 He couldn't operate without threatening the approval rating and the legacy and so forth.

-You had a dump on the CIA.
+You have a dump on the CIA.

 And it certainly is not presidential.